Showing posts with label chronic illness and disability as vocation. Show all posts

 I was recently diagnosed with a degenerative neurological disorder that has changed my life.
 The diagnosis was a relief in some ways (at least this has a name and is not about it being psychogenic or something like that!) but on the other hand, it has begun to hit me that this is going to get worse, not better.
 I know you have a disability and live with chronic pain as well so I wondered how you manage it all?
 How do you make sense of your illness?
 Is it about uniting your suffering with Christ's?
 Do you use medications for pain or seizures and if so, why do you do that if it's really all about uniting your sufferings to Christ?
 As you can tell, my mind is racing, I am angry and frightened, and I am thinking about things I have never thought about before.
 Can you help me?]]

 The idea of making up what was lacking in the sufferings of Christ is not about Jesus' suffering or death being objectively inadequate to redeem creation, but about the need for us to allow the fruits of Jesus' objective victory to become the subjective truth of our own lives.
-Sin and godless death have been overcome and transformed by the presence of God.
+Sin and godless death have been overcome and transformed by the presence of God, the ground and source of being and meaning.
 Jesus' openness to God and the depth of his "taking on" sin and death for our sake opened these realities to God's presence more profoundly than we ever could, but at the same time, God does not force his way into our lives.
-Only we, empowered by the Holy Spirit can allow that.
+Only we, empowered by the Holy Spirit, can allow that.
 When we open ourselves to Jesus and all he accomplished objectively, then subjectively speaking, we are "making up for" what was lacking in Christ's suffering and death.

 Our God is the One who wills to live with us, to walk beside us in every situation, to accompany, love, and strengthen us in any way we need.
 This is the God who wills fullness of life for every person and the abundance of love, meaning, and fruitfulness that characterizes such a life.
-Through and very much in spite of my suffering, this is the person God calls me to be.
+Through and very much despite my suffering, this is the person God calls me to be.
 Jesus' story is the same.
-He was called to allow God to be Emmanuel and he did this openly and exhaustively --- even in the presence of and despite his sufferings.
+He was called to allow God to be Emmanuel, and he did this openly and exhaustively --- even in the presence of and despite his sufferings.
 Do I unite myself to Christ's sufferings?
 Yes, but not only and not even primarily to those.
 I also unite myself with Jesus' mission, with his abiding will to be the One in whom God is truly revealed (made known and made real) as Emmanuel.
 I unite myself with his compassion and amazing thirst for life.
-I unite myself with his courage and faithfulness in the power of the Holy Spirit, not with just his sufferings.
+I unite myself with his courage and faithfulness in the power of the Holy Spirit, not just with his sufferings.
+(And maybe this is the only way to truly unite myself with Jesus' sufferings in any case: Become compassionate as he is compassionate, faithful as he is faithful, and transparent to the God of life and love that he so fully reveals to the world --- unite myself with these and any suffering that comes my way will be united with his as well!)

 I sincerely hope this is helpful!!